 Staff received training in safeguarding and knew how to recognise the signs of abuse and how to report concerns.
+However improvements could be made in regards to developing a policy for the safeguarding of vulnerable adults.

 Staff were qualified for their roles and the practice completed essential recruitment checks.